 Illnesses that occur during the day where the child is not well enough to participate means they will be excluded and the child’s parents/legal guardians will be notified.

-- Provider/supervising staff will immediately separate the child from the other children in such a way that the child can be seen and supervised, and does not feel punished in any way.
+- Provider will immediately separate the child from the other children in such a way that the child can be seen and supervised, and does not feel punished in any way.

-- Child’s Parents/Legal Guardians will be contacted to have the child picked up as soon as possible to prevent the spread of infection to other children, provider and staff, and to allow the child time to rest, recover, and be treated for the illness if necessary.
+- Child’s Parents/Legal Guardians will be contacted to have the child picked up as soon as possible to prevent the spread of infection to other children, provider, and to allow the child time to rest, recover, and be treated for the illness if necessary.

-- Provider/supervising staff will continue to observe the child for other symptoms until picked up.
+- Provider will continue to observe the child for other symptoms until picked up.

-At Country Fun Child Care, the provider/supervising staff is justified to give medications if:
+At Country Fun Child Care, the provider is justified to give medications if:

 - Dosage cannot be adjusted, so that it can be taken before and after child care.